Home » Bridging Loans » A Guide To Buying An Unmortgageable Property

 Although these properties are often marketed to cash buyers only, there are often options out there for those looking to finance their purchase.

-Being a cash buyer doesn’t mean that you have to have the cash in the bank that day, but that you have all pieces in place to complete the purchase.
+Being a cash buyer doesn’t mean that you have to have the cash in the bank that day, but that you have all the pieces in place to complete the purchase.

 If you’re selling a property and will use the cash to complete the purchase of the new one, you’re not considered a cash buyer.
 This is because you could face delays in selling your current property or other issues.

-You become a cash buyer once the sale of your current property is complete, even if you’ll be topping your purchase up with finance.
+You become a cash buyer once the sale of your current property is complete, even if you’ll be topping up your purchase with finance.
+If you’re thinking of buying an unmortgageable property at auction, be sure to read our guide to buying property at auction.

 What finance would be suitable for these properties?